mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 Little useful information, such as ‘structures linked by roads suitable for ground transport’ or ‘disease is probably viral in nature’.
 3 Basic Presence and type of stars.
-Rough indication of the situation, such as ‘mid- tech settlement’ or ‘viral disease’, or a tenuous outline of events with gaps but also some useful details here and there.
+Rough indication of the situation, such as ‘mid-tech settlement’ or ‘viral disease’, or a tenuous outline of events with gaps but also some useful details here and there.
 4 General Presence and type of stars,